Hohhot: Culture

-A sign in Mongolian, Chinese, Tibetan, and Manchurian at the Dazhao temple in Hohhot.
+A sign in Mongolian, Chinese, Tibetan, and Manchu at the Dazhao temple in Hohhot.

 Due to its relatively diverse cultural make-up, and despite its characteristics as a mid-sized Chinese industrial city, the Hohhot street scene has no shortage of ethnic minority elements.
 Tongdao Road, a major street in the old town area, is decorated with Islamic and Mongol exterior designs on all its buildings.
 A series of government initiatives in recent years have emphasized Hohhot's identity with ethnic minority groups, especially in increasing Mongol-themed architecture around the city.
 By regulation, all street signs and public transportation announcements are in both Chinese and Mongolian.

 Dialect

 Older Hohhot residents mostly tend to converse in the Hohhot dialect, a branch of the Jin language from neighbouring Shanxi province.
 This spoken form can be difficult to understand for speakers of other Mandarin Chinese dialects.
 The newer residents, mostly concentrated in Xincheng and Saihan Districts, speak Hohhot-based Mandarin, the majority also with a noticeable accent and some unique vocabulary.